maxcnunes/httpfake/README.md

 > If possible give preference for using vendor.
 This way the version is locked up as a dependency in your project.

+## API

+See [godoc reference](https://godoc.org/github.com/maxcnunes/httpfake) for detailed API documentation.

 ## Examples

-For a full list of examples please check out the [examples folder](examples).
+For a full list of examples please check out the [examples folder](/examples).

 ```go
 // initialize the faker server